otrv4/otrv4/otrv4.md

 fields, but some fields are required.
 A Client Profile contains the Client Profile owner instance tag, an Ed448 long-term public key, the Ed448 long-term forging public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
-It has variable length.
+Thefore, the Client Profile has variable length.

 There are two instances of the Client Profile that should be generated.
 One is used for authentication in both DAKEs (interactive and non-interactive).
 The other should be published in a public place.
-This allows two parties to send and verify each other's Client Profiles during the DAKE without damaging participation deniability for the conversation, since the Client Profile is public information.
+This allows two parties to send and verify each other's Client Profiles during the DAKEs without damaging the deniability properties for the conversation, since the Client Profile is public information.
+A Client Profile is also published so it is easier to revoke any past value that could have been advertised on a previous Client Profile, and to prevent "version" rollback attacks.

 Each implementation should decide how to publish the Client Profile.
 For example, one client may publish profiles to a server pool (similar to a